Windore/mtc/README.md

 mtc sync overwrite
 ```

 This will overwrite the saved items on the server.
 Note: that if you have synced to a same server from any client, overwrite is not needed to sync with a new client.
 Only new servers require using overwrite.
+Overwrite is used because it automatically creates the initial server files instead of trying to look for them and failing.

 After the setup sync happens with the following command.